Endometrial Cancer

 - Unexplained weight loss

 Having these symptoms does not necessarily mean you have endometrial cancer.
-These are common symptoms for many conditions.
+These symptoms are common to many conditions.

 Diagnosis